akshaytrikha/akshaytrikha.github.io/_posts/2024-02-08-material-property-prediction-1.markdown

 **1. Input**

 The easiest layer is perhaps the input.
-It's given a tuple of matrixes `(R, Z)` and all we need to do is flatten them and also calculate the layer's output dimension.
+It's given a tuple of matrixes `(R, Z)` and all we need to do is flatten it and also calculate the layer's output dimension.
 It may look like we're doing duplicate computation while initializing and when forward() is called but in `__init__()` we need to calcualte the output dimension so that the next layer can initialize properly - and in `forward()` we also need to flatten.
 However `inp` and `x` can be of different shape as `inp` is whatever we initialize the nn with and `X` is probably a minibatch during training / inference.

-We start by inherting the `Module` we just created:

 ```Python
 class Input(Module):